Our vision at the CEC is to break the cycle of poverty and family violence

 Changing lives by restoring hope and sharing God’s love

 For 30 years, the CEC has been a partner in change for our Northeast Tarrant low-income neighbors.
 The CEC has continued to grow and expand our services to assist and empower victims of family violence, homeless and low-income families and seniors across Tarrant County.
-Today, the CEC works directly with these families and individuals to move them out of crisis and into stability through employment readiness, high school equivalency, financial coaching, counseling, safe housing, food and basic necessities.
+Today, the CEC works directly with these families and individuals to move them out of crisis and into stability through employment readiness, high school equivalency, financial coaching, safe housing, food and basic necessities.
 These tools and Christ-centered resources help the CEC coaching staff to restore hope and share God’s love while guiding families toward a bright future which will end their cycle of poverty and/or family violence.

 The CEC began in a closet at Richland Hills Church of Christ in 1975.
 It didn’t take long to figure out that more was needed to help families struggling to survive in Northeast Tarrant County.

 Officially a Nonprofit

 Our Food Pantry moved to the current CEC office building in 1986 and with 3000 SF, change began to happen.
 Community Enrichment Center, Inc. was formed as a separate 501 ( c ) (3) in 1988, about the same time as Open Arms Home, Inc which was formed across town to support families fleeing domestic Violence.

 More Than a Food Pantry

 In 1990, CEC began the Adopt-a-Family Program for homeless families by leasing HUD foreclosed homes for $1 a year.
 Three years later, HUD provided the CEC a transitional homeless family demonstration grant that allowed the program to flourish.